greyblake/greyblake.github.com/source/_posts/2011-09-23-powering-less-to-highlight-syntax-and-display-line-numbers.markdown

 title: "Powering less to highlight syntax and display line numbers"
 date: "2011-09-23 17:38:35"
 comments: true
-categories: less syntax-highlight syntax unix Linux bash
+categories: less syntax-highlight syntax unix linux bash
 ---

 Since I am a command line guy I use __less__ tool everywhere and everytime to quickly take a look at files.
 And quite often those files are different scripts and source code.
 So, it would be great if syntax was highlighted automatically when I open a file with less.
 And probably it would be great as well if I saw line numbers.